Blizarre/castme/README.md

 CastMe is a simple Python script that allows you to cast music from a Subsonic server to a Chromecast device.

+It's pretty bare-bone for now, but as I am using it more and more I will add the features that I need.
+The first step will be to be add a config file for the secrets, and then I will add more options than just album search.

 ### Installation
 - Clone the repository
 - Install the required dependencies using Poetry or the install target: